foxglove/docs/docs/4-importing-data.md

 ### (Optional) Add devices

-If your recordings are associated with devices, you must create uniquely named devices for every real or simulated robot you want to track.
-This will allow your team members to add data recorded on these devices.
+To organize files by the robot they were recorded on, create uniquely named devices for every real or simulated robot you want to track.
+Files do not have to be associated with a device to import them.

 Click "Add device" on the [Devices page](https://console.foxglove.dev/devices) to create your devices: